EddyDev1/projects/README.md

 # projects
-10 optional on-going projects from my Data Structures class
+10 optional ongoing projects from my Data Structures class

+At the moment, Housing Queue Sim and Spell Checker are complete.